 How To Go Green At Work

 Going green at home these days is a given, with Energy Star appliances and recycling becoming a part of everyday life.
 Considering the fact that many people spend several hours each day at the office, taking steps to make workplaces more environmentally friendly is a natural extension of a beneficial energy-saving lifestyle.
-Here are a few cost-effective strategies for going green in the office.
+Here are a few environmentally friendly work practices going green in the office.

 Lighting & Lighting Habits